 - An invigilator can monitor one or several exams live (using the flow monitor) as well as register participants showing up for exams.

 - The invigilator has access rights to help participants in lock-down mode, enter invigilator password upon entrance or exit of exams, as well as accessing detailed and live log data on each participant in the appointed exams (for monitoring foul play etc.).

 - The invigilator can also grant extra time for the participants.

 - A reviewer has a ‘read and view’ only role.
-This means that they can read and view all information, materials, and submissions from appointed participants and exams, but without the possibility of altering, assessing and marking.
+This means that they, like an assessor, can read and view all information, materials, and submissions from appointed participants and exams, but without the possibility of altering, assessing and marking.

 - A licence administrator has the right to control the WISEflow licence of an institution.

 - The licence administrator can set default values on several settings as well as manage the overall aspects of the licence, e.g. bulk import users, change users, set privileges and role of users etc.

 - The licence administrator also has access to detailed log data, statistics on the licence, change the overall notifications sent from WISEflow to the users on the licence, set up a licence-specific support page to be accessed by the users on the licence.

 - The licence administrator role is given by WISEflow Customer Service.